 Why Written Contracts Are Essential (Even for Low-Priced Deals)

 A contract is a legally enforceable agreement between two or more parties.
-While some contracts do not need to be in writing to be enforceable, a written contract is usually more beneficial than a verbal agreement for all parties involved.
-A written contract is evidence of the parties’ agreement and may be required for the contract to be enforceable.
+While not all contracts must be in writing to be enforceable, putting the terms in writing is almost always the best practice.
+A written contract serves as evidence of the agreement and may be required to enforce it.

 Evidence of the Agreement

-A written contract is a clear record of the agreement terms.
-This helps prevent misunderstandings and disputes because the written contract serves as a reference point if a party does not fulfill an obligation under the agreement.
-And if there is a dispute between the parties that leads to litigation, a well-drafted, written contract enables the parties to enforce their rights by providing clear evidence of the parties' intentions and obligations, which helps courts interpret and uphold the terms of the agreement.
+A written contract provides a clear record of an agreement’s terms.
+It helps prevent misunderstandings and disputes because it serves as a reference point if a party does not fulfill an obligation.
+If a dispute arises and leads to litigation, a well-drafted contract helps the parties to enforce their rights because it provides clear evidence of the parties' intentions and obligations.

-Consider the following example.
-A marketing consultant agreed to redesign a client’s website for $5,000.
+Consider this example: a marketing consultant agreed to redesign a client’s website for $5,000.
 The consultant completes the work, but the client claims the agreement was only for a “homepage refresh.”
 Without a written contract, it becomes a he-said-she-said dispute, which can make collecting payment difficult if not impossible.

 Requirement for Enforceability